aws-samples/aws-last-mile-delivery-hyperlocal/packages/@prototype/live-data-cache/README.md

 Resources holding live/recent data in the system.

-* memoryDBCluster: an Elasticache Redis cluster with a redis subnet group.
+* memoryDBCluster: a MemoryDB for Redis cluster with a redis subnet group.
-* OpenSearchCluster: an Elastic search domain setup in the VPC, spread to all availability zones, with a Kibana access via `InternalIdentityStack` cognito (for operators).
+* OpenSearchCluster: an Open Search domain setup in the VPC, spread to all availability zones, with a Kibana access via `InternalIdentityStack` cognito (for operators).
   * ESSetup is a custom resource that generates the initial index with custom mappings as the last phase of the deployment.

 ## Usage